KChen-lab/MonoVar/README.md

+## Overview ##

-**MonoVar** is a single nucleotide variant (SNV) detection and genotyping algorithm for single cell sequencing data.
+**MonoVar** is a single nucleotide variant (SNV) detection and genotyping algorithm for single cell DNA sequencing data.
+It takes a list of bam files as input and outputs a vcf file containing the detected SNVs.

-This README would normally document whatever steps are necessary to get your application up and running.
+## Dependencies ##

+Python: NumPy, SciPy
+Samtools (included in the external folder)

 ### What is this repository for? ###